 As security professionals, we spend of the majority of our time trying to understand risks and threats and how to mitigate them.
 Catastrophic events of recent years have reminded us that natural disasters must not be left out of the equation of risk and, more importantly, worst case scenarios do happen.
 Natural disaster crises can take many forms, and organizations should approach these situations thoughtfully and sensitively in terms of their decision-making, information sourcing, and concern for the health of their people, neighbors, and communities.

-As we approach the 2020 hurricane season, organizations can utilize the following information to understand how to prepare, respond to and, ultimately, effectively recover from such a disaster.
+As we approach the 2022 hurricane season, organizations can utilize the following information to understand how to prepare, respond to and, ultimately, effectively recover from a natural disaster.

 Have a plan.
 The aviation industry has a fitting saying: “Plan the flight and fly the plan.”
 Having a plan seems intuitive for most security professionals, but we see that organizations are often ill-prepared from the start due to a lack of planning.
 Having a crisis management plan allows organizations to consider a wide range of potential crises, devise a strategy to appropriately and proportionately respond, and ultimately recover as quickly as possible with the least amount of operational downtime.
 It is important to align these plans with existing crisis management and business continuity structures already in place.